 On the metro map, Line A is orange.

-If you are planning to visit St Peter’s Basilica whilst you are in Rome and want to climb the dome, read our post to know Is it Worth Climbing St Peter’s Dome?
+If you are planning to visit St Peter’s Basilica whilst you are in Rome and want to climb the dome, read our post to know Is it Worth Buying St Peter’s Dome Tickets?

-Line C is not yet finished.
+Line C is not finished yet.
 For now, there aren’t any major attractions on this line.
-Line C will be completed in 2022 and will intersect with Line B at the Colosseum.
+Line C will be completed in 2025 and will intersect with Line B at the Colosseum.
 On the tube map, Line C is green.

 Rome Metro Opening Times